astropy/regions/docs/shapes.rst

 22. ``tag``:

-The visual attributes are meta data meant to be used to visualize regions, especially used by plotting libraries such as `Matplotlib`_ in future.
+The visual attributes are meta data meant to be used to visualize regions, especially used by plotting libraries such as `Matplotlib`_ .

-The valid keys for RegionVisual class are:
+The valid keys for `~regions.RegionVisual` class are:

 1. ``color``: CRTF, DS9 (Region, symbol and text color)
     - Possible values: any color recognized by `Matplotlib`_, including hex values